RTW Coordinator TrainingA six-part series designed for Tennessee employers

 Designed to Fit Your Schedule

-The six training sessions are spread out over three months to better fit into busy schedules.
-All sessions are delivered virtually at this time.
+The training is organized into self-paced educational videos and virtual live sessions conducted via Microsoft Teams.
+The sessions are spread out over three months to better fit into busy schedules.

 Additional offerings of this course will be announced at a later date.